omniprime/100-days-of-code/log.md

 **Today's Progress**: Spent the hour on sololearn for more CSS and did the intro to jQuery on codecademy

 **Thoughts:** Today was kind of a cheat day.
 Not much focus on the actual coding.
 I might double up on day 47 with whatever I am going over tomorrow.
 I just hope that I can reaquire my drive.
 I think the problem I am encountering right now is that I keep starting over because I get to a point in my lessons that I am not learning anything new from it or it ends with things I know so I jump to another thing.

+### Day 48: February 20th, 2017

+**Today's Progress**: More jQuery on codecademy and messing with the CSS and content on the new portfolio page I am working on.

+**Thoughts:** I still am not feeling like I am making much progress on what I work on each day.
+I might need to start waking up earlier to work on this for a different perspective.
+I think I have a good handle on the basics of jQuery now.
+I will continue to work through the codecademy course and I might work on some of it on sololearn when I get all the ins and outs of CSS under my belt.
+I think the biggest issue is my lack of creative brain keeping me down.